abrahansanchez/Barber-App-Capstone-Project/README.md

 ### Frontend
 - React.js for dashboard and client booking interface
 - Tailwind CSS for styling
-- (Optional) React Native / Expo for a mobile version

 ### Backend
 - Node.js + Express.js for server and routing